Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Proofs

 \section{Proofs}

 Here, we give the proofs of all the theoretical results from Sections \ref{theory} and \ref{twostep}.
-Several of the propositions in this section appeared previously as lemmas in an unpublished technical report \citep{MBSPcorrigendum} written by the same authors of this paper.
-We restate a few of these results here and stress that the content in this paper greatly supersedes the technical report by \citet{MBSPcorrigendum}.
+Propositions \ref{PropositionA1} and \ref{PropositionA2} are suitably adapted from Lemmas 1 and 2 of an unpublished technical report \citep{MBSPcorrigendum} written by the same authors of this manuscript.